-We sent our Idaho Adventure Consultant, Ashley Sozzi, on an early season, high-water guide training trip on the Middle Fork of the Salmon River.
-She dove right in alongside our Idaho crew and found out first-hand how whitewater rafting guides get “river-ready” at the beginning of each season.
-She also found some time to reflect, as river trips so often allow us to do, on some of life’s bigger questions.
-Straight from the pages of her journal from the trip, she shares her experience below.
+In 2019, we sent Ashley Sozzi, our Idaho Adventure Consultant, on an early season, high-water guide training trip on the Middle Fork of the Salmon River to find out first-hand how whitewater rafting guides get “river-ready” at the beginning of each season.
+Straight from the pages of her journal from the trip, she reflects on her experience below.

 Wednesday, May 23 – Salmon to Indian Creek